Ars1111/Task-manager-on-the-screen-using-the-uno-nano/README.md

-Sure!
-Here’s the updated documentation with information about using the SSD1306 display with the necessary libraries:

----

 # System Monitor for Arduino

 This project provides a simple system monitoring tool that collects CPU, RAM, and disk usage statistics from a computer and sends this data to an Arduino via a serial connection.
 It uses the psutil library to gather system metrics and interacts with the Arduino to display or process this information.